Vyral/marc-highfill-recruiting/_posts/2022-06-16-how-agents-should-respond-to-this-shifting-market.md

 A market shift is on the horizon.
 Though economists are anticipating a recession, remember that a recession does not equal a housing crisis.
 What does this mean for you as a real estate agent?
 As experts in the real estate field, our No. 1 responsibility is to inform and educate our clients when a market shift occurs.
 We have to be the voice of reason providing facts and data to our clients.
 Let's look at the data to put things into perspective.

 **Home values continued to appreciate during four of the last six recessions in the U.S.** Home values declined in the 1990s by less than 2%, and then again in 2008.
 Anyone who remembers the 2008 crash may think we're headed that way again.
-However, it's up to us to educate ourselves and our clients in order to ease those fears and help them understand what is actually happening and how it can affect their buying and selling decisions.
+However, it's up to us to educate ourselves and our clients to ease those fears and help them understand what is actually happening and how it can affect their buying and selling decisions.

 {% include pullquote.html %}